 Montgomery, Alabama, was the capital of the Confederate States of America.

-Alabama Seceded from the United States on the 11th of January, 1861.
+Alabama seceded from the United States on January 11, 1861.

-In February of the same year Alabama and 6 other states (South Carolina, Mississippi, Georgia, Florida, Texas and Louisiana) formed the Confederate States of America, an unrecognized republic in the lower south region of the now USA.
+In February of the same year, Alabama and 6 other states (South Carolina, Mississippi, Georgia, Florida, Texas, and Louisiana) formed the Confederate States of America, an unrecognized republic in the lower southern region of the now USA.

 When Abraham Lincoln was elected in 1860 the states that formed the confederacy believed their rights to keep slaves would be abolished, and thus they seceded from the USA.